DUNE/computing-basics/_episodes/03-data-management.md

 keypoints:
 - SAM and Rucio are data handling systems used by the DUNE collaboration to retrieve data.
 - Staging is a necessary step to make sure files are on disk in dCache (as opposed to only on tape).
-- Xrootd allows user to stream data file.
+- XRootD allows users to stream data files.
 - The Unix Product Setup (UPS) is a tool to ensure consistency between different software versions and reproducibility.
 - The multi-repository build (mrb) tool allows code modification in multiple repositories, which is relevant for a large project like LArSoft with different cases (end user and developers) demanding consistency between the builds.
-- CVMFS distributes software and related files without installing them on the target computer (using a VM, Virtual Machine).
+- CVMFS distributes software and related files without installing them on the target computer (using a VM or Virtual Machine).
 ---

 #### Session Video

-The session will be captured on video a placed here after the workshop for asynchronous study.
+The session will be captured on video and placed here after the workshop for asynchronous study.

 <!-- The session was captured for your asynchronous review.
 The session was video captured for your asynchronous review.
 The video from the full two day training in May 2022 is provided here as a reference.